Qinghefang Pedestrian Street, Hangzhou

 The Qinghefang Pedestrian Street in Hangzhou has become a tourist attraction in itself.
 Known as one of the most interesting spots in Hangzhou, Qinghefang Street is lined with shopping and dining treats that can satisfy any traveler.
-Due to its huge role in Hangzhou’s business and commerce, the Qinghefang Pedestrain Street is now considered as a prestigious national AAAA-level scenic spot in Hangzhou.
+Due to its huge role in Hangzhou’s business and commerce, Qinghefang Pedestrian Street is now considered a prestigious national AAAA-level scenic spot in Hangzhou.

 Things to do

 The street’s prominence is not just because of its antiquity, but also of the important role it plays for Hangzhou City.
-Even in the past, Qinghefang was considered as a highly prosperous area in Hangzhou.
-In fact, during the Southern Song Dynasty, the street housed great numbers of stores and shops.
+Even in the past, Qinghefang was considered a highly prosperous area in Hangzhou.
+In fact, during the Southern Song Dynasty, the street housed a great number of stores and shops.
 It was thus considered as the cultural, political, and commercial center of Hangzhou.

 Aside from the thriving local businesses in the area, the Street has also played a key role in keeping China’s ancient tea culture, medicine culture, and authentic Chinese cuisine alive.
 Guests are therefore encouraged to stop and check out the various shops along the street.
-Some of these date back to the olden times.
+Some of this dates back to the olden times.

 Indeed, many prominent shops and businesses of the past still stand and do business today in Qinghefang Street.
 Some of the most popular ones, which tourists should definitely look out for, include: